TheOdinProject/curriculum/ruby_on_rails/mailers_advanced_topics/project_sending_confirmation_emails.md

 1. Locate and load up the project file.
 1. Do some pushups and jumping jacks.
 You've been spending a bit too much time at the computer lately.
 1. Generate your new mailer with `$ rails generate mailer PassengerMailer`.
-1. Install the [`letter_opener` gem (see docs here)](https://github.com/ryanb/letter_opener) to open your emails in the browser instead of sending them in the development environment.
+1. Install the [Letter Opener gem](https://github.com/ryanb/letter_opener) to open your emails in the browser instead of sending them in the development environment.
 1. Follow through the steps listed in the [Rails Guide](http://guides.rubyonrails.org/action_mailer_basics.html) to create the action to send the confirmation email.
 1. Build both an `.html.erb` and `.text.erb` version of your ticket confirmation email.
 1. Test that the email sends by creating a new flight booking (`letter_opener` should open it in the browser for you if you've set it up properly).